Understanding Questions

 - Multiple Choice, Multiple Select, True/False: Matches the selected Label(s).

-- Ordering, Matching Pairs: Checks if the sequence or pairs of Labels match the key.
+- Ordering, Matching Pairs, Matching Matrix: Checks if the sequence, pairs, or grid cells of Labels match the key.

 - Text Entry: